 Being homeless is complex and a very different experience for every young person we support.

-Young people have different issues and needs to adults, so they are many reasons why they can become homeless.
+Young people have different issues and needs to adults, so there are many reasons why they can become homeless.
 It's often because it's not safe for them to stay at home, or family life has become too hard.

 No home, no bed, no security and no stability – being homeless is exhausting and affects every part of a vulnerable young person’s life.
 No wonder they take risks to find somewhere to sleep.